buhrmi/buhrmi/README.md

 ## Hi there

 I'm a full-stack web developer from Germany, currently living in Da Nang, Vietnam, available for hire.

+You've got an idea stuck in your head, and you *just* need an developer?
+Tried some things in the past that didn't work out?
+Ready to give it another shot?
+Well, I'm here.
+Feel free to reach out at [hello@buhrmi.de](mailto:hello@buhrmi.de).

-Yes, I can help you with the HTML and the CSS.
-But my real passion lies in application development and tooling, as opposed to mere websites.
-Over the years, I've settled on my favourite tools and combined them into my own little framework.
+Over the years, I've settled on my favourite tools for web app development, and combined them into my own little framework.
 Introducing:

 ### Buhrmi's App Framework